The Irregular Latin Verb Sum (To Be): Conjugation, Uses, & More

 It’s safe to say that Latin will not make much sense if you don’t understand the verb sum.
 It is everywhere, from the simplest Latin novellas to the most advanced Roman texts.

-The forms of sum often look quite unusual, so it is important to be able to recognize them.
-Let’s dive right in!
+The concept is simple, but there is a catch: sum is a highly irregular verb.
+The forms of to be in Latin often look quite unusual, so it is important to be able to recognize them.

 How To Conjugate the Latin Verb Sum